baztian/teatime/README.rst

  TeaTime - Mind the tea!
 =========================

-TeaTime is a small application that sits on the tray bar of your computer and will inform you if a specified time is over.
+TeaTime is a small application that informs you if a specified time is over.

 .. contents::